Remove from Favorites Add to Favorites Remove from Favorites Add to Favorites

 Instructions

 2. In a medium bowl, whisk the flour, baking powder, and salt to blend.
-Using a stand mixer with a whisk attachment, beat the sugar, eggs, and zest on high until pale and fluffy, about 5 minutes.
+Using a stand mixer with a paddle attachment, beat the sugar, eggs, and zest on high until pale and fluffy, about 5 minutes.
 Beat in the milk and gradually beat in the oil.
 Add the flour mixture and stir just until blended.
-Remove the bowl from the mixer and fold in the almonds reserving a few to scatter on top.
+Remove the bowl from the mixer and fold in the almonds, reserving a few to scatter on top.
 Transfer the batter to the prepared pan and sprinkle with the remaining almonds.

 Nutrition